Types of Stretches

 Types of Stretches and When to Use Them

+Read this article to learn about the types of stretches and when to use them.
 With increasing popularity of fitness and sports, it is important to utilize every strategy necessary to reduce risk of injury.
 One of the most important and overlooked components of fitness and sports is having good flexibility.
 Flexibility is the total amount of range a muscle can allow a joint to pass through freely.

 The first category of flexibility is Corrective Flexibility.
 Corrective Flexibility utilizes static stretching, myofascial release, and neuromuscular stretching in order to correct improper posture, muscle imbalances, and joint dysfunctions.
-Static stretching can be used to permanently lengthen imbalanced muscles and allow the joint to function properly through full range of motion.
-Static stretching can also be used after physical activities to return the muscle to its original pre-activity length.
+Static stretching can help to permanently lengthen muscles and allow the joint to function properly through full range of motion.
+Static stretching can also help after physical activities to return the muscle to its original pre-activity length.
 To perform a static stretch, take the limb to the point of stretch or when you feel a bit limitation.
 Once you achieve this position hold the limb in place for 30 seconds.

 The next category of flexibility is Active Flexibility.
-This should be used once you have decreased postural dysfunctions, muscle imbalances, and joint dysfunctions.
-Active flexibility is used to improve soft tissue extensibility in all planes of motion.
+This can help when you have postural dysfunctions, muscle imbalances, and joint dysfunctions.
+Active flexibility helps to improve soft tissue extensibility in all planes of motion.
 It utilizes myofascial release, neuromuscular stretching, and active-isolated stretching.
 Active-isolated stretching is a stretch that incorporates the contraction of the muscle that works against the one you are stretching as you stretch your limb to the end of the joint’s range of motion.
-An example of this would be using your hip flexors and quadriceps to perform a straight leg raise which results in your hamstring muscle relaxing and will allow the hamstrings to be stretched through a greater range of motion.
+An example of this would be using your hip flexors and quadriceps to perform a straight leg raise.
+This results in your hamstring muscle relaxing.
+The technique will allow the hamstrings to stretch through a greater range of motion.

 The final category of flexibility is Functional Flexibility.
-Functional flexibility is used to improve multi-planar range of motion and aids in improving control throughout the full range, with regards to speed, direction, and intensity.
+Functional flexibility helps to improve multi-planar range of motion.
+It aids in improving control throughout the full range, with regards to speed, direction, and intensity.
 People that perform physical activities that include components such as these without functional flexibility may experience injuries due to the tissue not being extensible enough for the dynamic stretch during physical activity.
-With functional flexibility, myofascial release and dynamic stretching is utilized to achieve tissue extensibility and neuromuscular control through full range of motion, which is needed to perform physical activities without compensation or increased risk of injury.
+With functional flexibility, myofascial release and dynamic stretching helpful to achieve tissue extensibility and neuromuscular control through full range of motion.
+This helps to perform physical activities without compensation or risk of injury.